elliotgunn/datafold-docs/docs/development_testing/vs_code_extension.md

 :::

-3. Using the command palate (⌘⇧P on Mac, ⌃⇧P on Windows and Linux), install `data-diff` by searching for "Datafold: Install data-diff".
+#### 3. Using the command palate (⌘⇧P on Mac, ⌃⇧P on Windows and Linux), install `data-diff` by searching for "Datafold: Install data-diff"

 ![](../../static/img/vs_code_install_data-diff.png)